-The village water fund balance of approximately \$124,000 would transfer to the new water district in the Town.
+The village water fund balance of approximately \$124,000 would be used to pay down the debt on the water system.
+Any remaining fund balance at the time of dissolution would transfer to the new water district in the Town.
+Option 3: Do not dissolve the village, but consider sharing services with the town